ucfai/ucfai/content/authors/flxsosa/_index.md

 labs:
   - Evolutionary Complexity Research Group

-# Username (this should match the folder name)
 authors:
-  - felix-sosa
   - flxsosa

-# Is this the primary user of the site?
-superuser: true

-# Role/position
 role: Founder of AI@UCF, Former Director of Core

-# Organizations/Affiliations
 organizations:
   - name: Harvard University
     url: https://www.mit.edu/~fsosa/
   - name: Massachusetts Institute of Technology
     url: https://www.mit.edu/~fsosa/

-# Short bio (displayed in user profile at end of posts)
 bio: >-
   Founder of AI@UCF.
 Researcher in cognitive science.
 Focusing on developmental theories and program induction.